Trump targets Biden over Afghanistan but gets booed briefly on vaccines at Alabama rally

 While the former president’s verbal attacks on his successor were well received by the crowd, as expected, Trump did encounter push back when he advocated for vaccines.

 "I believe totally in your freedoms, I do, you gotta do what you gotta do, but I recommend take the vaccines.
 I did it.
-It's good," Trump said, electing brief boos from his supporters.
+It's good," Trump said, eleciting brief boos from his supporters.

 "That's okay, that's alright," the former president added.
 "But I happen to take the vaccine.
 If it doesn't work, you'll be the first to know.
 But it is working.
 You do have your freedoms, you have to maintain that."